edwardtanguay/coding-challenge-react-blogsite-calimoto/README.md

 ## development

 - total time and project progress: see GitHub log
-  - most commit messages clear and descriptive
+  - most commit messages are clear and descriptive
 - VSCode with Vim extension
-- ChatGPT occasionally, but no Copilot
+- used ChatGPT occasionally, but not Copilot
 - TypeScript, ESLint, Prettier

 ## feature backlog